 Authors have the right to reuse their contribution’s Version of Record, in whole or in part, in their own thesis.
 Additionally, they may reproduce and make available their thesis, including Springer Nature content, as required by their awarding academic institution.

 Authors must properly cite the published contribution in their thesis according to current citation standards.

 Material from: 'AUTHOR, TITLE, published [YEAR], [publisher - as it appears on our copyright page]’

 If you are any doubt about whether your intended re-use is covered, please contact email@example.com for confirmation.

 Licensing of Springer contentTop

-Content published by Springer can be translated and/or reprinted in different formats and distributed by third parties.
-This is subject to a license agreement with Springer.
+Content published by Springer may be permitted to be republished in different formats and distributed by third parties.
+This is subject to a license with Springer

-Please visit our website for contacting details.
+To obtain the right to translate, reprint, reformat for greater accessibility, or otherwise distribute a title please visit our website for contact details.
 In correspondence please identify ISBN / ISSN and language in which publication is desired.